Thirty-sixth government of Israel: Dissolution

 On 20 June 2022, following several legislative defeats for the governing coalition in the Knesset, Bennett and Lapid jointly announced the introduction of a bill to dissolve the Knesset, stating that Lapid would become the interim prime minister following the dissolution.
+The coalition collapsed when several mostly right-wing nationalist MKs withdrew their support, after the government failed to muster enough votes to renew legal protections to Jewish settlers in the West Bank.

 The bill to dissolve the Knesset passed its first reading on 28 June.

-The bill passed its third reading on 29 June and the date for elections was set for 1 November 2022.
-Bennett opted to retire from politics and not seek reelection; he resigned as the leader of Yamina on 29 June, and was succeeded by Ayelet Shaked.
+It then passed its third reading on 29 June, and the date for elections was set for 1 November 2022.
+Bennett opted to retire from politics and not seek re-election; he resigned as the leader of Yamina on 29 June, and was succeeded by Ayelet Shaked.

 On 30 June, in accordance with the coalition agreement, Lapid succeeded Bennett as the caretaker Prime Minister until a new government is formed.
 Bennett turned down the position of acting Foreign Minister, although he formally remained alternate Prime Minister.
 Lapid thus continued to hold the position of Foreign Minister.